Finding a Top Financial Advisor Firm in Huntsville, Alabama

 Keel Point, LLC

-Keel Point, LLC ranks first on our list of the top Huntsville firms, managing $1.7 billion in assets.
-That’s more than five times the combined AUMs of the other two firms on this list.
+Keel Point, LLC ranks first on our list of the top Huntsville firms, managing more than $2 billion in assets.
+That’s more than the combined AUMs of the other two firms on this list.

 Keel Point also has by far the largest advisory team, with 30 staff members serving in an advisory role.
-The firm has six certified financial planners (CFPs) on staff, the most of any firm on this list, as well as two chartered retirement planning counselors (CRPCs), one chartered financial analyst (CFA) and one accredited investment fiduciary analyst (AIFA).
+The firm has 13 certified financial planners (CFP)s on staff—the most of any firm on this list—as well as one chartered retirement planning counselor (CRPC), two chartered financial analyst (CFA) and one accredited investment fiduciary analyst (AIFA).

 Keel Point is a fee-based firm.
 It may receive additional compensation based on the performance of certain Keel Point Sponsored Vehicles, which the firm's clients may invest in.
 Keel Point also charges performance-based fees.
 However, the firm does have a fiduciary duty to put clients’ best interests ahead of its own.